wu87988622/ohara/docs/src/setting_definition.rst

   - REQUIRED — this field has no default and user MUST define something for it.
   - OPTIONAL — this field has no default and user does NOT need to define something for it.
-  - OPTIONAL_WITH_DEFAULT — this field has a fixed default value
   - OPTIONAL_WITH_RANDOM_DEFAULT — this field has a "random" default value

 #. defaultValue (**object**) — the default value. the type is equal to what valueType defines